anders94/render.js/README.md

 - **Stratified vs Random Sampling:**
   - Stratified sampling (default) provides better quality and more even noise distribution
   - Random sampling (`--no-stratified`) may be faster but with more noise

+### Performance Tips
+- Use multi-threading for production renders (enabled by default)
+- Start with `--aa medium` for quality/speed balance
+- Use lower resolutions for testing and development
+- Consider `--threads N` where N is slightly less than your CPU cores for better system responsiveness

 ## Viewing Output